dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/README.md

 3. Specify each elements interfaces (what each module's interface (if there's one) offers)
 4. Follow the template and examples provided below for more

+#### FOR LATER:
+- Produce a component-and-connector-view document:
+1. Make an easily understood and organized component/connector diagram (extracted from the ER Diagram)
+2. Write an element catalogue (what each component/connector is and it's properties)
+4. Follow the template and examples provided below for more

 ### B
 1 person: look at the business statement (more info?)
 ### C